Melnik, Bulgaria: History

 According to archaeological evidence, the first to settle in the area were the Thracian tribe Medi to which the famous rebel Spartacus belonged.
 Centuries later, the presence of the Romans left the town one of its landmarks — the Ancient Roman bridge, which is still preserved.
+The region was infused by Greek culture and later became part of the Byzantine Empire.
 The Slavs who later came in these parts named the settlement Melnik after the sand formations surrounding it on all sides (the Bulgarian word мел mel means "white clay, chalk").
 Melnik became a part of the First Bulgarian Empire under the rule of Khan Presian I (836-852) and prospered greatly in the period.
 Melnik became the capital of an independent feudal principality ruled by Despot Alexius Slav, a descendant of the Asen dynasty, in 1209, and passed through an economic and cultural upsurge during his reign.
 The town continued to flourish under Tsar Ivan Asen II because of the duty-free trade with Venetian-ruled Dubrovnik.

 The Ottoman conquest of the Balkans in the 14th-15th century resulted in a long period of decline, but Melnik was once again a thriving town in the 17th and 18th century, the time of the Bulgarian National Revival, due to the tobacco and wine production, with wine being exported abroad, mainly to England and Austria.
 In that time Melnik was also a centre of craftsmanship, particularly church decoration and woodcarving.
 Many Bulgarian schools and churches were built in Melnik in that period.